deadlyjack/ektest/ELECTRON_TEST.md

 The test requires these packages (installed automatically):

 - `electron` - For the Electron runtime
-- `puppeteer-core` - For browser automation
+- `puppeteer` - For browser automation
 - `webpack` & `webpack-cli` - For bundling tests